Hydra-Chain/node/contrib/USING-GITIAN.md

 Copy got gpg key into the /contrib/gitian-keys/ folder with .pgp format.
 ### Setting up Gitian
 1. Replace .yml files in Blockchain/contrib/gitian-descriptors folder.
 Replace gitian-build.sh in Blockchain/contrib folder.
 Add windeploy/ folder into the Blockchain/contrib.
 Push these changes to remote repository https://github.com/LockTrip/Blockchain.
 Also very important, windeploy/ folder should be The same version as you want to build.
 You will couldn't build win binaries without this folder in version which you want to build.
-2. gitian-build.sh script should be started from directory where LockTrip blockchain project places(like in instruction).
+2. gitian-build.sh script should be started from directory where HYDRA blockchain project places(like in instruction).
 ##### First time / New Gitian builders
 These actions are executed once when first using gitian-builder.
-If you have used gitian-builder for LockTrip skip these steps.
+If you have used gitian-builder for HYDRA skip these steps.
 1. ```Blockchain/contrib/gitian-build.sh --setup``` This command create and setup virtual machines to build your binaries files.
 This command may take a while (about 40 minutes).
 If you want to use KVM as build VM , run script with ```--kvm```.
     ```Blockchain/contrib/gitian-build.sh --setup --kvm```